krokedil/afterpay-nordics-for-woocommerce/README.txt

 == Changelog ==
+= 0.8.2 		- 2019.05.28 =
+* Fix           - Don't send mobilePhone param to AfterPay if billing phone is not added to WC order.

 = 0.8.1 		- 2019.05.27 =
 * Fix           - Don't trigger numeric Date of birth check in checkout for DE.